videvelop/cloud-learn/README.md

 ﻿# cloud-learn

 This is a tutorial to learn about cloud services.
+The learning approach is hands-on and mostly CLI based.

+hello-worlds folder has: a set of generic hello world samples.
+For e.g., static web site,  microservice REST API.

+hello-worlds-to-aws folder has: These hello-world samples deployed using AWS cloud services.

-The learning approach is hands-on.
-This repository has a set of samples.
-You can follow these samples and do the exercise yourself to learn the cloud services.
+You can follow the content under hello-worlds-to-aws folder sequentially and do the exercise yourself to learn about the AWS cloud services.

-Follow the samples sequentially under hello-worlds-to-aws to learn about AWS services.
-More samples under AWS, and samples for GCP and Azure will follow.

-cloud-learn-hello-worlds has sample hello world applications that will be used in learning about cloud services.